pslisko/performa365docs/docs/howto/work_with_courses.rst

 #. **Business areas** is required.
 More than one business area can be selected when creating new course.
 To be able to choose business areas from the list, they must first be created by :ref:`Education Process Administrator <education_process_administrator>`.
 To learn more go to: :ref:`How to > Manage Business Areas <manage_business_areas>`.
 #. **Primary delivery model** describes how the course is executed.
 It is a required, single choice field.
 The catalog administrator must choose between three options: *classroom*, *virtual (e-learning)* and *blended learning*.
 #. **Languages** are optional and more than one can be chosen from the drop-down menu.
 #. **Owners** are selected by typing at least 3 characters in the text field to start the search.
-Search returns display name and e-mail of the users.
-More than one user can be selected from this list as course owner.
+Search returns display name and e-mail of users.
+More than one user can be selected from this list as a course owner.
 This field is required.
 #. **Visibility** is a required field which determines how the course is displayed in the catalog.
 To learn more visit :ref:`How to > Use the catalog <courses>`.
 #. **Title image** is displayed on the course page and in the course tile on the catalog page.
 It is optional and can be up to 10MB in size.
 #. **Status** can be set to either *ON* or *OFF*.
 Courses with status set to *ON* are active and present in the course catalog, setting the status to *OFF* will deactivate the course and it will be visible in the **Catalog** only to Catalog Administrators.
 A course cannot be deactivated if there are learners enrolled to it.